Elijah-JS/Anime_House/README.md

    ```

 3. **Configure Environment Variables**:
-   - Create a `.env` file in the root directory.
+   - Create a `.env` file in the root directory of frontend folder.
    - Add necessary environment variables as specified in `.env.example`.

 4. **Start the Development Server**: